The children's passport is a travel document for children under the age of 12.

-Children aged 12 and over need an IDENTITY card or an electronic passport, depending on the destination.
+From the age of 12, children need an identity card or an electronic passport, depending on their destination.

 Responsible for the content